jsunn-y/PolymerGasMembraneML/README.md

 However, for calculating chemical descriptors and fingerprints (optional task), a separate rdkit environment is required.
 Installation instructions can be found in [rdkit documentation](https://www.rdkit.org/docs/Install.html).

 ## Datasets
-In addition to the training dataset, Dataset A, we use 3 screening datasets in this work: Dataset B, C, and D. Due to large size of Datasets B and C, we do not include any calculated features in this github in  `/datasets`, and for Dataset C, we only include the first 1 million SMILES strings.
+In addition to the training dataset, Dataset A, we use 3 screening datasets in this work: Dataset B, C, and D. Dataset A has both SMILES strings (chemistry) and permeabilities.
+Datasets B,C, and D only provide SMILES strings.
+Due to large size of Datasets B and C, we do not include any calculated features in this github in  `/datasets`, and for Dataset C, we only include the first 1 million SMILES strings.
 However all the datasets used in this work, including smiles and calculated fingerprints, can be downloaded [here](https://drive.google.com/file/d/1NPh3Hx3nHakUH4bgp24Ie1KCEAvZnCr4/view?usp=sharing).
 | Dataset | Description | Included in Github | Additional [Download Available](https://drive.google.com/file/d/1NPh3Hx3nHakUH4bgp24Ie1KCEAvZnCr4/view?usp=sharing)|
 |:-------|:-------:|:-------:|:-------:|